-This allows human input to the system without eliminating inter-agent dynamics.
+This control input enables human influence on the system without eliminating inter-agent dynamics.
 The input is limited to the attraction dynamics in order to avoid tampering with orientation dynamics and repulsion dynamics, which are necessary for collision avoidance.

-This model of influence allows the operator to manage either the number of agents influenced or the priority of reference input versus interagent influence.
-As a function of ρ and M, prior work has identified the probability of a swarm switching from torus to flock (left) and from flock to torus (right).
+This model of influence allows the operator to manage either the number of agents influenced or the priority of reference input versus inter-agent influence.
+As a function of ρ and M, prior work has identified the probability, using Matlab simulation, of a swarm switching from torus to flock (left) and from flock to torus (right).